sourcegraph/sourcegraph-public-snapshot/README.md

    - See the documentation in the readme.
 Use carefully.
  - A docker image is provided.
    - `ghcr.io/sintef/sourcegraph-server-libre:libre`
+ - Sending telemetry data to SourceGraph.com, such as number of users or number of repositories, is removed.
+ - Updates are disabled by default.

 ## Oauth2 Proxy Mode